Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### Untouchable Grace

-When you would gain physical stress while defending with Intuition, you may gain it as a mental stress instead.
+When you would gain an injury while defending with Reason, you may spend **1** Iron to gain a misfortune instead.